SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/grant.rst

    GRANT r_database_architect TO dba_user2;
    GRANT r_database_architect TO dba_user3;

-Granting with admin option
+Granting with Admin Option
 ------------------------------

-If ``WITH ADMIN OPTION`` is specified, the role that has the admin option can in turn grant membership in the role to others, and revoke membership in the role as well.
+If ``WITH ADMIN OPTION`` is specified, the role with the **admin** option can grant membership in the role to others and revoke membership, as shown below:

 .. code-block:: postgres